jake-hanson87/webMoblieClass/README.md

 Project name: Book Club Website

 Description: This website will talk about books that I have read or am reading that I enjoy, it will also will talk about upcoming books that will release.

-Installation instructions - this can be a summary of steps :
+Installation instructions: Download any webrowser all be it Internet Exploere, Firefox or Chrome and Navigate to the url: http://vmmoblieweb.eastus.cloudapp.azure.com/Module_04_courseProject/index.html

-Usage - this can be a summary of how the site should be used.
-This site is merely an informational site that will be used for my thoughts around the books, and allow others to post their thoughts as well.
+Usage: This site is merely an informational site that will be used for my thoughts around the books, and allow others to post their thoughts as well.
 Credits, highlighting yourself as the author.
 Jacob Hanson